 Yoga for children

+Today kids yoga pratice is getting bigger.
 The modern world, beset with lifestyle diseases emanating from stress and indulgence.
 It has realised the need to make kids familiar with Yoga to create a lifelong practice for overall well being.

 Why do children need yoga?